ibm-cloud-docs/assistant/webhook-log.md

 This feature is available only to Enterprise plan users.
 You can log messages that are exchanged in conversations that are defined by a dialog skill only.
 {: important}

-The log webhook works with the following v2 API only:

-- `/message` (stateless and stateful).
+The log webhook works only with the v2 `/message` API (stateless and stateful).
 For more information, see the [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message){: external}.

 The log webhook does not return anything to your assistant.
 You can use the log webhook method as an alternative to the built-in analytics feature to handle logging yourself.
 For more information about the built-in analytics support, see [Metrics overview](/docs/assistant?topic=assistant-logs-overview).